fishyer/some-stars/README.md

 *   [campusappcn/AndRouter](https://github.com/campusappcn/AndRouter) - A android router framework used to map url to activities or actions.

-*   [ikew0ng/SwipeBackLayout](https://github.com/ikew0ng/SwipeBackLayout) - An Android library that help you to build app with swipe back gesture.

 ## Kotlin

 *   [maxrave-dev/SimpMusic](https://github.com/maxrave-dev/SimpMusic) - A simple music app using YouTube Music for backend